 Dr. Daikh completed his undergraduate degree at the University of Oregon in 1990 and his medical degree at Oregon Health Sciences University in 1996.
 After completion of his medical residency at Maine Medical Center in 1999, he completed his Rheumatology, Allergy, and Immunology training at the University of Rochester, Strong Memorial Hospital in 2002 and returned to Portland to join Rheumatology Associates.
 He is a member of the Division of Rheumatology at MMC where he serves as the rheumatology course director for the internal medicine residency.
 He is also a Clinical Assistant Professor of Medicine at Tufts University School of Medicine.

 Dr. Gartner graduated from Southwestern University and Vanderbilt University School of Medicine.
 She completed an internship and residency in Internal Medicine at the University of Colorado Health Sciences Center in Denver and a Rheumatology fellowship at Georgetown University Medical Center.
-Dr Gartner practiced solo Rheumatology in rural downeast Maine for 10 years before joining Rheumatology Associates in 2009.
-She is a staff physician at Maine Medical Center, Mercy Hospital, and Maine Coast Memorial Hospital and a Clinical Assistant Professor of Medicine at Tufts University.
+Dr. Gartner practiced solo Rheumatology in rural Downeast Maine for 10 years before joining Rheumatology Associates in 2009.
+She is a staff physician at Maine Medical Center, and formerly at Mercy Hospital along with Mid Coast Hospital, and a Clinical Assistant Professor of Medicine at Tufts University.

 Elizabeth "Betsy" Evans grew up in Hallowell, Maine.
 She graduated from McGill University with an honors degree in Microbiology & Immunology in 1993.
 She attended University of Iowa where she received her Masters in Physician Assistant Studies in 1996.
 She lived in Iowa for two more years where she practiced family medicine.
 She has been at Rheumatology Associates since 1998.